Tennis-'Look at her now': Goolagong always knew Barty was Australia's next champion | Sports-Games

 Tennis-'Look at her now': Goolagong always knew Barty was Australia's next champion

 Australian great Evonne Goolagong said Ash Barty's Wimbledon win on Saturday made her more emotional than her own triumph at the grasscourt major 50 years ago.
-It was more emotional for me watching Ash," Goolagong said in a video released by Tennis Australia on Sunday.
-She's a great Australian, everybody loves her,' Goolagong said.
+Barty was a woman on a mission at Wimbledon this year and emulated Goolagong, with whom she shares indigenous Australian heritage, by beating Karolina Pliskova 6-3 6-7(4) 6-3 in the final.

 - Country: